FAQ + WHAT IS SHIBARI?

 It's perfectly okay if you're unsure about your preferences or what you'd like to try.
 This is something we can explore together.
 The tone of the session can vary, depending on our mutual agreement – it can be serious, playful, silent, or communicative.
 It can be sensual, comforting, erotic, challenging, creative and more - there's no one-size-fits-all approach to rope sessions.

 After our negotiation and when we both feel ready, we move on to tying.
-This may start with some gentle movement, touch or breathing to ground.
 The timing can be flexible – continuous tying or breaks in between, guided by your comfort and desire.
 I will encourage you to communicate if you want to pause, adjust, or change a tie.
-Some people also enjoy incorporating sensory play elements such as wax play, blindfolds, or different sensations.
+Some people also enjoy incorporating other kink play elements such as wax play, blindfolds, impact, or different sensations.
 Depending on our prior discussion, we might explore partial or full suspension.

 Post-session, we take time for a debrief where we discuss how the session went, what you enjoyed, and any questions or thoughts you have.
 If there's agreed-upon aftercare, we address that too.
 I may follow up with you in the days after to see if any physical or emotional needs have arisen.